s5uishida/simple_measurement_of_upf_performance/README.md

 # Simple Measurement of UPF Performance
 This describes simple performance measurements of several open source UPFs by using [PacketRusher](https://github.com/HewlettPackard/PacketRusher) as the performance measurement tool.
+PacketRusher is also featured on [HPE Developer Blog](https://developer.hpe.com/blog/open-sourcing-packetrusher-a-5g-core-performance-tester/).

 ---